June 10 - August 16, 2019

 On day one, you learn the alphabet.
 Ten weeks later, you've torn your way through a year's worth of grammar instruction, and you've read the Medea and one of Plato's dialogues — in the original Greek....
 Considering their patient instruction, helpful office hours, and late-night email responses to my frantic questions, I can say all four instructors I had went far beyond their call of duty to teach us and really make us comfortable with the material.
 On top of that, living in Berkeley and connecting with students from around the world was unforgettable. – Daniel, Stanford University, Summer 2016 Greek Workshop

-In 2018 the Department will offer up to eight tuition rebates of $3,000.
+In 2019 the Department will offer up to eight tuition rebates of $3,000.
 Two of these are reserved for UC Berkeley students, while the rest are open to all.
-Applications will be assessed by a committee consisting of the two Workshop Directors and the Faculty Director of Graduate Student Instructors.
-To apply, please send the following materials via email attachment to the Department Chair (eolien [at] berkeley.edu) by March 5, 2018:
+Applications will be assessed by a committee consisting of the Workshop Directors and the Faculty Director of Graduate Student Instructors.
+To apply, please send the following materials via email attachment to the Department Chair, Kathleen McCarthy by March 4, 2019:

 • a statement (not to exceed 500 words) explaining your academic reasons for wanting to do the workshop as well as your financial need.
 It is most helpful to the committee when applicants discuss their financial need in some detail (including any current financial aid)